KaitlyAguilar/League-of-Legends-Analysis/README.md

 # Final Model

 In order to better the model I engineered a few features.
-Added Features:
+__Added Features__:

-* Gamelength(used to make new features) - I used game length to find the number of kills per second a team had to better predict the outcome for a team.
+* `Gamelength` (used to make new features) - I used game length to find the number of kills per second a team had to better predict the outcome for a team.
 Helps produce other columns such as kill_per_s.
-* kill_per_s - Calculates the average kills per second a team gets.
+* `kill_per_s` - Calculates the average kills per second a team gets.
 This shows on avgerage how good a teams preforms, either through skill or strategy.
-* Totalgold (Avg) - The total goal column was binarized by the avg amount of gold that was earned throughout the entire dataset.
+* `Totalgold (Avg)` - The total goal column was binarized by the avg amount of gold that was earned throughout the entire dataset.
 Is a good indicater of players who may have been able to level up their champions giving them advantages.
-* Assists (Avg) - The assits was binarized by the avg amount of assits that were earned throughout the entire dataset.
+* `Assists (Avg)` - The assits was binarized by the avg amount of assits that were earned throughout the entire dataset.
 This is good as assists also generate more gold giving allowing players to level up their champion.

+__Modeling Algorithm__:

+The modeling algorithm that I choose to predict whether a team wins or looses is the Random Forest Classifier.The hyperparameters that ended up preforming best were: {'clf__max_depth': 10, 'clf__min_samples_split': 20, 'clf__n_estimators': 300}.
+I found these parameters through grid searching where I provided  As the predictions are binary and balanced, I decided to use the metric of accuracy to compare the preformace of my models.

 # Fairness Analysis